tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 ![](images/github-top-menu.png)

-**Sign the CLA if you haven't already**

-Go to the list of pull requests and click on the link to your pull request.
-If you have not signed the Contributor's Agreement, livecode-vulcan will have commented (or will soon!) to ask you to:
-1. Sign the LiveCode CLA
-2. Link your GitHub account to the LiveCode account you signed with

-Once you have done this, livecode-vulcan should remove the need-CLA tag from the pull request

 If you are not fixing a specific bug in the bug database, then you're done!
 You can skip the next section.
 Otherwise you need to add a release note describing what bug you have fixed.